 The project aligns with the three cross-cutting priorities of the North of Tyne Combined Authority (NTCA): Net Zero Transition, Inclusive Economy, and Innovation in Recovery.
 The research also builds upon previous citizen-led engagement on climate change in the region, such as the Climate Change Citizens’ Assembly.
 The project will publish the final report in the summer of 2023, outlining policy recommendations for NTCA and other stakeholders.

-The EDP and the NTCA are running a series of online, paid workshops for workers in two key sectors in the region – agriculture and construction – to share their experiences and discuss what a fair and inclusive transition to a low-carbon economy means to them.
+The EDP and the NTCA ran a series of online, paid workshops for workers in two key sectors in the region – agriculture and construction – to share their experiences and discuss what a fair and inclusive transition to a low-carbon economy means to them.

-The workshops will be participant-led, with small group discussions following the ‘world café’ model.
-This involves informal conversations where participants examine an issue or question in small groups with the help of a discussion host.
-The workshops will be based on four key themes: sustainability, skills and knowledge, the nature of work in the sector and government support.
+The workshops were participant-led, with small group discussions following the ‘world café’ model.
+This involved informal conversations where participants examined an issue or question in small groups with the help of a discussion host.
+The workshops were based on four key themes: sustainability, skills and knowledge, the nature of work in the sector and government support.

-The workshops are open to anyone interested in working in these sectors, currently employed in these sectors, and people studying a relevant course in these industries.
+The workshops were open to anyone interested in working in these sectors, currently employed in these sectors, and people studying a relevant course in these industries.

-The workshops are an opportunity for people involved within these sectors to have their voices heard by a wider audience and directly shape the recommendations of regional just transition policy.
+The workshops were an opportunity for people involved within these sectors to have their voices heard by a wider audience and directly shape the recommendations of regional just transition policy.

 As fuel prices rise in the context of global energy issues, reducing energy consumption is an important topic for all businesses.
-Therefore, we need to hear the views of local business owners or managers of companies of any size and sector located in the North of Tyne region about what support is needed to reduce carbon emissions and plan for a sustainable future.
-Please complete and share this short survey https://tinyurl.com/ntcabusiness
+Therefore, we needed to hear the views of local business owners or managers of companies of any size and sector located in the North of Tyne region about what support is needed to reduce carbon emissions and plan for a sustainable future.

 We have a dedicated Commonplace Page for the Just Transition project https://ajusttransition.commonplace.is